Last Updated: 5/19/2020

-AAPCHO is monitoring novel coronavirus alerts and information from the Centers for Disease Control and Prevention (CDC) and other health agencies across the country.
-We will disseminate pressing information as it becomes available.
+AAPCHO is continuously monitoring novel Coronavirus disease 2019 (COVID-19) alerts and information from the Centers for Disease Control and Prevention (CDC), Health Resources and Services Administration (HRSA), Centers for Medicare & Medicaid Services (CMS), and other health agencies across the United States and its territories.

 AAPCHO is working to get personal protective equipment (PPE) to our member health centers providing care to some of the most vulnerable populations disproportionately at risk.
 Items like gowns, gloves and masks are essential in treating COVID-19.
 Our team is coordinating with AAPCHO member health centers who need supplies, and with equipment donors who can help meet this need.
 Fill out the form today!